Digilent/Nexys-Video-Keyboard/README.md

 Description
 --------------
 This project is a Vivado demo using the Nexys Video's USB HID Host port and USB UART bridge, written in Verilog.
-When programmed onto the board, whenever the user presses a key on a keyboard connected to the USB HID port (J15, labeled "USB HOST"), a scan code is sent to the Basys3 through a PS/2 interface.
+When programmed onto the board, whenever the user presses a key on a keyboard connected to the USB HID port (J15, labeled "USB HOST"), a scan code is sent to the Nexys Video through a PS/2 interface.
 This scan code is read and transmitted to the computer via the USB-UART bridge.
 When the key is released, a scan code of 0xF0XX is transmitted, indicating that the key with PS/2 code "XX" has been released.

 To use this demo, the Nexys Video must be connected to a serial terminal on the computer it is connected to over the MicroUSB cable.
 For more information on how to set up and use a serial terminal, such as Tera Term or PuTTY, refer to [this tutorial](https://reference.digilentinc.com/learn/programmable-logic/tutorials/tera-term).

-For example: If the user presses the space bar on a keyboard connected to the Basys 3, the scan code "29" will be sent to the computer.
+For example: If the user presses the space bar on a keyboard connected to the Nexys Video, the scan code "29" will be sent to the computer.
 When the space bar is released, "F0 29" will be printed.

 Requirements
 --------------